 17. My favorite TV show back in the ’80s was The Fall Guy. (“I might jump an open drawbridge, or Tarzan from a vine…’cuz I’m the unknown stuntman that made Eastwood look so fine.
 Dum dum…dum dum…dum…duh dum dum dum“).
 Click here to listen to the full two-and-a-half minute version of the theme song…I don’t know how to play that theme song on the piano…yet.

-18. My favorite dinner is a medium well-seasoned rib eye steak with roasted red-skinned garlic potatoes, grilled asparagus, and three ounces of Johnnie Walker Black Label scotch.
+18. My favorite dinner is a well-seasoned rib eye steak, cooked medium, with roasted red-skinned garlic potatoes, grilled asparagus, and three ounces of Johnnie Walker Black Label scotch.